Image source: Google

 - Focus on your top locations based upon your marketing goals (revenue, leads, CPA, ROAS, etc).

 - We recommend using final url expansion initially unless there are specific landing pages that you know will have a much higher conversion rate.
-Then as you see which landing pages convert most effectively with your PMax campaign you can choose those landing pages.
+Then as you see which landing pages convert most effectively with your performance max campaign you can choose those landing pages.

 - If you know you get more conversions during a specific time of day/day of week based upon past data.
 Update your ad schedule.